perennialAutodidact/Python/fruit_basket/README.md

-# Fruit Basket
+# Fruit Stand

 ## v0.0.1

-Fruit Basket generate lists and dictionaries with fruit names for demonstrating  fundamentals in Python.
+Fruit Stand generates lists or dictionaries of fruits to streamline to demonstration of Python fundumentals involving the two data types.